-Digital marketing agency for startups
+Digital marketing agency for tech startups

 It’s amazing how far technology has come in such a short time.
 Today, clients can research and purchase just about any type of product without leaving their office.
 This is an advantage because it decreases the sales cycle.
 However, it still presents a challenge since your startup company has a shorter period to convince your leads to choose your product.